Multiple Changepoint Detection with Partial Information on Changepoint Times: Bayesian Minimum Description Lengths for a Univariate Time Series

 This prior is now modified to accommodate metadata.
 Suppose that during the times $\{p+1, \ldots, N\}$, there are $N^{(2)}$ documented times (times listed in the metadata) and $N^{(1)}=N-p-N^{(2)}$ undocumented times.
 For notation, all quantities superscripted with $(1)$ refer to undocumented times; quantities superscripted with $(2)$ refer to documented times.
 Following \citet{Li_Lund_2015}, we posit that the undocumented times have a Beta-Binomial$(a, b^{(1)})$ prior, and independently, the documented times have a Beta-Binomial$(a, b^{(2)})$ prior.
 To make the metadata times more likely to induce true mean shifts, we impose $b^{(1)} > b^{(2)}$ so that

-For monthly data, default values are $a=1, b^{(1)}=239$, and $b^{(2)}=47$, making $E(\rho^{(1)}) = 0.0042$ and $E(\rho^{(2)})=0.0208$; {\it a priori}, a documented time is roughly five times as likely to be a changepoint as an undocumented time.
-One may change the values of $b^{(1)}$ and $b^{(2)}$ to reflect different prior beliefs.
-The sensitivity analysis in \citet{Li_Lund_2015} suggests that changepoint detection results are relatively stable under a range of $E(\rho^{(2)})/E(\rho^{(1)})$ values.
+For monthly data, default values are $a=1, b^{(1)}=239$, and $b^{(2)}=47$, making $E(\rho^{(1)}) = 0.0042$, i.e., an average of one changepoint about every 20 years for non-metadata times, and $E(\rho^{(2)})=0.0208$, i.e., on average, one changepoint in every 4 years for metadata times.
+In other words, {\it a priori}, a documented time is roughly five times more likely to be a changepoint than an undocumented time.
+For different problems, one may need to modify $b^{(1)}$ and $b^{(2)}$ to reflect specific domain knowledge.
+Our previous paper \citep{Li_Lund_2015} gives a detailed sensitivity analysis on the choice of Beta-Binomial hyper-parameters.
+It suggests that changepoint detection results are relatively stable under a range of $E(\rho^{(2)})/E(\rho^{(1)})$ values.
+For applications that lack any subjective information, the non-informative Beta-Binomial$(1,1)$ prior can serve as a default choice.
+In this paper, this prior is referred to as ``oBMDL'', with ``o'' standing for objective.
+Empirical comparison will be provided in the univariate simulation examples in Section \ref{sec:simulation_univariate}.

 Following \eqref{eq:prior_eta} and writing Beta integrals via their Gamma function representations, a changepoint configuration $\boldsymbol{\eta}$ with $m^{(2)}$ documented changepoints and $m^{(1)}$ undocumented changepoints ($m=m^{(1)} + m^{(2)}$) has a marginal prior density (up to a normalizing constant)